syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 ---
-title: Working with Charts in PowerPoint Presentation
+title: Create and edit Charts in PowerPoint files |Syncfusion|
 description: Working with Charts in PowerPoint Presentation
 platform: file-formats
 control: Presentation